scarecr0w12/pelican_exporter/README.md

  * Linux server (should run on Windows as well, but is only tested in a linux environment)
  * Prometheus
  * Python (3.10)
- * Pterodactyl client API key
+ * Pelican client API key
    * Service account with read only is recommended
    * You only need to set `Backup->Read` as permission for the account to the server you want to monitor.

-## Run as Pterodactyl Server
+## Run as Pelican Server

- - Download the Egg JSON from `egg/egg-pterodactyl-exporter.json` or the releases
+ - Download the Egg JSON from `egg/egg-Pelican-exporter.json` or the releases
  - Import the Egg into the Nest of your choice
  - Create the server from the egg and fill in the required config values
  - Run the server